+If you’re the parent of a teenager just learning to drive, you may be wondering whether or not junior driver’s license holders need car insurance.
 You might also be wondering how much it will cost and whether or not you should require your child to contribute a portion of it.

-Before answering the question of junior drivers license holders and insurance, it is important to note that every state in the union, but New Hampshire as of 2011, requires some form of car insurance coverage.
+Before answering the question of junior driver’s license holders and insurance, it is important to note that every state in the union but New Hampshire as of 2011, requires some form of car insurance coverage.
 Even New Hampshire drivers are liable for any damages they cause.

-Most states mandate that insurance be purchased from a company that is licensed to provide coverage in that state.
+Most states mandate that insurance is purchased from a company that is licensed to provide coverage in that state.
 However, there are a handful of states that allow drivers to be self-insured if they can prove they have the financial resources to cover the average claim.

-What is considered a junior drivers license?
+What is considered a junior driver’s license?

-In states where kids can get their permits at age 15, and then take a road test at 16, that may mean up to two years driving with a junior license.
+In states where kids can get their permits at age 15, and then their license at 16, individuals may drive up to two years with a junior license.
 A small number of states are bit more restrictive, mandating the junior license until age 21.

-In addition to the various restrictions placed on junior drivers license holders, the need for car insurance is also a legal reality.
+In addition to the various restrictions placed on junior driver’s license holders, the need for car insurance is also a legal reality.